haagahelia/devops-course/docs/automating/workflows.md

 :::note
 Steps run sequentially, in order.
 Each step waits for the previous one to finish before starting.

+By default, if one step fails the job stops immediately and any remaining steps in that job are skipped.
 :::

 There are also multiline commands in `steps` such as: